 The initial chapters of Exodus contain many other examples of prefiguration; for example, the conflicts of Moses in chapter two with an Egyptian man, and later with an Israelite hint ahead to the role Moses would play later in the Torah as antagonistic to Pharaoh and the Egyptians, while also fighting with the Israelites.

-Marc Zvi Brettler is the Dora Golding Professor of Biblical Studies at Brandeis University.
-He is author of How to Read the Jewish Bible (Oxford, 2007) and co-editor of The New Oxford Annotated Bible, The Jewish Study Bible, and The Jewish Annotated New Testament.
+Marc Zvi Brettler is the Bernice and Morton Lerner Professor of Jewish Studies in the Department of Religious Studies at Duke University.
+He is the author of How to Read the Jewish Bible (Oxford, 2007) and coeditor of The New Oxford Annotated Bible, The Jewish Study Bible, and The Jewish Annotated New Testament.

 Characteristic of a deity (a god or goddess).